Photo: Daniela Repas (2019 Film)

 The Princess Grace Foundation-USA maintains a long-term commitment to its Award winners.
 Recognizing that an artist will continue to need both financial support and encouragement as they pursue their craft, the Princess Grace Foundation-USA offers continuing grants to Award winners.

-COVID-19 UPDATE: In 2022 we will offer Special Project grants, Works in Progress residencies and Professional Development grants.
-All other grants, particularly those that are discipline specific, or include commissions are on hold to prioritize funding opportunities to the larger Award winner population.
+COVID-19 UPDATE: In 2024, we offer Special Project grants and Professional Development grants.
+All other grants, particularly those that are discipline-specific, or include commissions, are on hold to prioritize funding opportunities to the larger Award winner population.

 PGF-USA also offers the Statue Awards, recognizing Award winners who have made significant artistic contributions to their field.